zimolzak/cv/README.md

 # Grants

+Senior/key personnel: **Consortium for Translational and Precision Health.** NCATS.
+09/01/2024-07/31/2031.
+1 UM1 TR004539-01A1. \$44.2
+million.
+One of many senior/key personnel funded on this large, multi-institution Clinical and Translational Science Award.

 Co-investigator: **Enhancing VA Implementation and Dissemination of Electronic Health Record Modernization through a National Collaborative Effort (EVIDENCE).** VA HSR&D Service-directed research.